Menu

 “The telecommunications problems which plagued former Cape Bridgewater Holiday Camp operator Alan Smith continued to beset current owner Darren Lewis.”
 (GS-CAV Exhibit 410-a to 447 - See GS-CAV 414)

-Although my phone problems began in 1988, it is now believed many of the phone and fax problems that occurred, at least from 1991 on, were caused by moisture and were exacerbated by heavy rainfalls in the area.
-Cape Bridgewater faces the Southern Ocean and has always had a moisture problem.
-This was not taken into account nor discussed in any of the technical findings of the arbitrator or his Technical Resource Unit, even though I included this information in his submissions.
+Although my phone problems began in 1988, it is now believed that many of the phone and fax problems that occurred, at least from 1991 onward, were caused by moisture and exacerbated by heavy rainfall in the area.
+Cape Bridgewater, located on the southern coast, faces the Southern Ocean and has long struggled with a moisture problem.
+This was not taken into account or discussed in any of the technical findings of the arbitrator or his Technical Resource Unit, despite my inclusion of this information in his submissions.

-The above statements made by Senator Len Harris and Telstra's file notes have in common that they are discussing phone problems that have been ongoing for years.
+The above statements made by Senator Len Harris and Telstra's file notes share a commonality in that they discuss phone problems that have been ongoing for years.

 illegally blanked out